 While you are at Haven you can access our relaxing communal areas, including a mindfulness room and you will be offered a one-to-one session with our trained staff.
 Additional support is available through our volunteers.
 Many of our staff and volunteers have had their own experiences of mental distress.

 We encourage people to work with us to develop their own wellness and safety plan.
 This is about helping you to cope in the future, as well as looking at what additional support might be helpful for you.

 What happens after I have been to Haven?

-After your visit, we will phone you the next day and after 7 days to check in and see how you are doing.
+After your visit, we will phone you the next day to check in and see how you are doing.
 People who have attended Haven can also benefit from our 8 week after care peer support group and for people in employment, they may find our Work Aid group supportive.

 In November 2018 we took home gold in the Crisis and Acute Mental Health Care category at the National Positive Practice in Mental Health Awards